 Unlike passive mixers, active mixers can actually have a conversion gain, and this will have an affect on the RF design for the item.

 RF mixers or frequency mixers can also be categorised according to whether they are balanced or unbalanced.
 This is an important decision to make.

 Unbalanced: An unbalanced RF mixer is a basic form of RF mixer and one in which it simply mixes the two signals together and the output consists of the sum and difference signals as well as significant levels of the original RF signal and that of the local oscillator.
 As there is little isolation between the ports this can lead to increased levels of intermodulation distortion as well as the local oscillator and RF signals being present on the output.

 Balanced: A balanced mixer is one in which the ports have a balanced or differential structure.
 Dependent upon the actual type there can be isolation between the different ports, and the LO and RF can be suppressed at the IF port.
 There are different types of balanced mixer: single balanced; double balanced and triple balanced (more correctly termed a doubly double balanced mixer).

 Selecting the right type of RF mixer to meet the requirements of the circuit design is one of the key choices to be made.

 Mixer package type specification

 This decision is one of the first that can be made.
 The connection technology and requirements will be known early in the design.
 There are generally three types of package type:

-- Surface mount: This type of mixer is probably the smallest type in terms of area and can be mounted directly onto a printed circuit board.
+- Surface mount technology: RF mixers using surface mount technology are probably the smallest types in terms of area and can be mounted directly onto a printed circuit board.
 These are ideal where the whole circuit or system is printed circuit board based.
 However it is necessary to be aware of any special soldering restrictions, especially in terms of the solder reflow temperature, etc..